amihai/codeinthemiddle/README.md

   Generating code is much cheaper than generating videos directly.

 - **Explainability and debugging**
-  By using intermediary Python code, we can clearly see how the video is generated and manually adjust specific aspects such as text, colors, or frames.
+  By using intermediary Python code (or DSL), we can clearly see how the video is generated and manually adjust specific aspects such as text, colors, or frames.

+- **Shareabale and reusable**
+  The Python code (or DSL) contract between AI and actual content can be shared and versioned in Git.

 The power of this method lies in using **AI only to create and edit the DSL code, and then relying on deterministic, non-AI methods to render the actual content**.

 This method came to my mind when I tried to generate some technical videos for a presentation.
 I used it and it really worked.
 I managed to generate short 15–20 second videos about Kubernetes and DevOps using ChatGPT and the prompt below.